foldmaker/foldmaker/README.md

 ```
 This is simply it.
 A Foldmaker object is valid if `fm.array.length === fm.string.length` is true, where `fm` is the Foldmaker object.
 Now, how does this exactly help?
 First, I should mention that, in this example, "k" stands for keyword, "i" stands for identifier, "o" for operator, "n" for number, "b" for block, and the rest stands for the same characters as themselves (parantheses).

-Now, see the following RegExp that matches expressions. (non-zero length clusters of identifiers, operators and numbers)
+Now, see the following RegExp that matches expressions (non-zero length clusters of identifiers, operators and numbers).
+I call this type of RegExps as "meta-expression" or "MetaExp"
 ```js
 /[ion]+/
 ```
-Imagine that what we apply to the string, we also apply to the array.
-With this structure that maps the array to the string, we can simply reduce the Foldmaker object to this state:
+With this structure that maps the array to the string, we can simply execute a RegExp search on `fm.string`.
 ```js
    "if",   "(",   "foo === 100",   ")",   "{ print('ONE') }",
     k       (           e           )            b